 A usable medical device also has advantages outside of regulatory requirements.
 In this way, the manufacturer receives valuable information at an early stage, which can shorten the time to market.
 The risk of design defects in the user interface, the correction of which can be time-consuming and expensive, is lower.

-In addition, usability engineering as part of mandatory risk management should have an overall positive effect on the quality of the product file and its evaluation.
+In addition, usability engineering is part of the mandatory risk management.
+Knowing the user’s view on your product is important to understand the real world circumstances in which your product has to work.
+Therefore, it should have an overall positive effect on the quality of the product file and its evaluation.

 A further advantage is the higher acceptance of the user by more user-friendliness.
 This can result in competitive advantages.
 User training is also easier if the manufacturer focuses on intuitive operating concepts.

 Overall, less advice and support from the manufacturer should be required in order to communicate operating concepts and processes to users.
 Users can also correct errors more easily themselves.

 How do I perform usability engineering for medical software?

 Although usability is an integral part of medical device development and the importance of medical device development has increased even further as a result of the MDR, many manufacturers and developers of medical software are not very familiar with it.

 This concerns both the development of independent medical software and embedded software that is part of a medical device.
 Numerous questions arise with regard to the practical implementation of usability engineering:

 - How do I set up an efficient usability engineering process for my software?